the-real-i9/Backend-Topics-Study/Learn/Databases/Tools/Postgres.md

 -- you can't rollback changes that have been commited
 ```

-> At DBMS software level, a transaction (one SQL statement) has this internally implemented.\
+> At DBMS software level, a transaction (one SQL statement) has this internally implemented as it could consist of one or more low-level database operations.
->To the DBMS software, that is the definition of a single unit of work.

 ---

 > Advanced

 # Indexes
-A database index is a data structure that improves the speed of data retrieval on a table at the cost of additional additional writes and storage space to maintain that structure.
+A database index is a data structure that improves the speed of data retrieval from a table at the cost of additional writes and storage space to maintain that structure.

-They help us to quickly locate data without having to perform a full table scan each time a table is accessed.
+They help us to quickly locate data without having to perform a full-table-scan each time a table is accessed.

 ## Non-clustered index
 - The data is physically present in arbitrary order, but the logical ordering is specified by the index.